ssciwr/ssc-resources-hub/docs/community/index.md

-Welcome to the omnicache community!
+Welcome to the ssc-resource-hub community!
 We follow open-source principles and encourage any sort of contribution.
 We communicate on GitHub, where we also organise our projects.